 Iron deficiency may cause hair loss.
-The three major causes
+The three major causes of iron deficiency are:

 - Chronic or excessive bleeding.
 Long-term

 (chronic) bleeding is the most common cause of iron loss that leads to iron